 CaptionMaker has a variety of export options, including formats for web and mobile video, DVD/Blu-ray, Web, broadcast video formats for SD and HD, and so on.
 Depending on which version of the software you purchase, different features are available.

-See Comparing CaptionMaker & MacCaption Versions for a summary of the exporting/ encoding features in each version.
-See Export File Types for a detailed listing of all formats available for the different versions of CaptionMaker.
+See Comparing CaptionMaker & MacCaption Versions for a summary of the exporting and encoding features in each version.